ArthurSobreira/Desafio_Tecnico_Kuke/README.md

    $> python3 manage.py clear_movies
    ```

-* Once the database is populated, run the server and access `http://127.0.0.1:8000/api/filmes/` to see the newly updated movies
+* Once the database is populated, run the server and access `http://127.0.0.1:8000/api/filmes/` to see the newly updated movies:

    ```bash
    $> python3 manage.py runserver